gluster/glusterdocs/Administrator Guide/Directory Quota.md

         # gluster volume quota test-volume alert-time 1d
         volume quota : success

-##Removing Disk Limit
+## Removing Disk Limit

 You can remove set disk limit, if you do not want quota anymore.

-**To remove disk limit:**
+### To remove disk limit

--   Use the following command to remove the disk limit set on a particular directory:
+1. Use the following command to remove the disk limit set on a particular directory:

         # gluster volume quota  remove